k1ln/mondayCSVexport/README.md

-# mondayCSVexport with working formulas
+# monday CSV export with working formulas
 This is an CSV Export with formula-parser (using formula.js) for monday.com written in node.js.

 I use this for backup purposes.